yegor256/blog/_posts/2014/apr/2014-04-20-how-hourly-rate-is-calculated.md

 affect the number of tasks you receive from us.

 The best developers receive most of the new tasks.
-So, continue reading, follow our principles and learn how to earn and enjoy higher rates :)
+So, continue reading, follow our principles and learn how to earn and enjoy higher rates.

 ## Fast Delivery